bigworld12/LMDotNet/readme.md

 *Important note:* The `lmfit` binaries are built using Visual Studio 2013; you thus need to make sure that you have installed the [Visual C++ Redistributable Packages for Visual Studio 2013](http://www.microsoft.com/en-us/download/details.aspx?id=40784).

+In case you want to use LM.NET from F#, it is recommended to instead

+    PM> Install-Package LMDotNet.FSharp

+The F# interface enables you to use LM.NET with normal F# function values,  which are different from the `Func<_>` and `Action<_>` delegates used in the C# world to represent lambdas and which the "normal" LM.NET solver APIs expect.

 ### Building from Source
 Download the current version of the LM.NET source using Mercurial